top of page

 We don’t plan to sit around watching tv when we travel, but let’s be serious, the weather isn’t always going to be on our side.
 When it’s raining or cloudy, tv reception can sometimes be a hit and miss.
 This is why we decided to invest in a smart tv.
 The beauty of these is that they have apps on them, so if streaming is something you want to do when the weather is not in an outdoors mood, then you’ll have the streaming services at your fingertips! (you’ll need internet access for this)

 Having said that, if you have a spare smart phone, you can always take that along and cast your fav shows to the tv through that.
-View the video of installing our new tv here.
+View the TV's here

 While travelling with littlies, we fast learnt that 2 towel rails was not enough.
 Not even close.
 We needed to come up with extra hanging places and somewhere to hang our wet towels to dry while we travelled.
 Installing hooks in the shower was a great solution.
 The walls were big enough to hang all 4 towels and if they dripped a little, it certainly wasn’t going to harm anything.
 There are some great, durable and high weight rated hooks available.
 Grab one here.